 Once collected, the leads went to the sales team for conversion.
 The problems usually started after this.
 The sales team started to blame the marketing team for passing leads that do not convert.
-The marketing team, on the other hand started saying that the sales team is ineffective, since they cannot close sales from qualified leads that were given to them.
-The situation often became very bitter, with team reviews becoming as ugly as it could get.
+The marketing team, on the other hand, started saying that the sales team is ineffective since they cannot close sales from qualified leads that were given to them.
+The situation often became very bitter, with team reviews becoming as ugly as they could get.

 What do you think was the real problem here?
 It was not one, but many.

 - The sales and marketing teams were not aligned for the big picture: achieving organizational targets

 - Each team took a myopic view, and was only concerned about achieving their own targets.